Debugging on Mobile Devices

 - You should see a message that identifies the local Server IP and Port number (8888) that you will use to set up the device.
 You should also see the URL to download and install the certificate.
 Copy these to your computer for later use.

-In this section, you will learn how to set up your iOS and/or Android device to work with Charles on your computer.
+In this section, you will learn how to set up your iOS device to work with Charles on your computer.

 - On your device, make sure you are connected to the same network as your computer.
 You can verify this by navigating to settings > Wifi and selecting the network name to show advanced options.